robertparker/octopress-blog/why_im_writing_on_github.md

 _"It's immensely important that great poems be written, but it makes not a jot of difference who writes them."_  -- Ezra Pound

 Writers and coders strike me as similar.
 They learn and understand the backbone of language, they play with it, and they ultimately create and destroy on top of it.
-It comes as no surprise that some great programmers are also great writers ([1](http://chadfowler.com/)|[2](https://plus.google.com/110981030061712822816/posts)).
+It comes as no surprise that some great programmers are also great writers ([ex 1](http://chadfowler.com/)|[ex 2](https://plus.google.com/110981030061712822816/posts)).

 But then, why don't more writers code?